 NUR 824.
 INFORMATION MANAGEMENT AND DECISION SUPPORT IN CLINICAL PRACTICE.
 This course examines the essential knowledge needed to understand information systems and technologies that are transforming health care.
 The student gains the ability to critique informatics program proposals, understand the role of the informatics specialist in managing health care information for decision-making and program planning, and analyze the utility and functionality of technology.
 The course prepares the student to use available technology tools to present, interpret, and organize data.
 This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
 Theory 3 hours per week.
-3

-NUR 887.
-SCHOLARLY PROJECT DEVELOPMENT.
-This course provides the student with mentored opportunities to identify, develop, implement, evaluate and disseminate an independent scholarly project focusing on problems of practice within specific populations.
+3 focusing on problems of practice within specific populations.
 Students are supported by a Scholarly Project Advisory Committee in translating research/theory into teaching and evidence-based practice.
 The range of projects will be varied as they relate to the unique clinical practices of each DNP student.
 The student is expected to practice a minimum of 60-120 hours in a clinical area related to their topic of interest.
 This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
 Clinical 4-8 hours per week.
 1-2.